Skip to content

 Stomach Issues

-When patients require long-term feeding, we can place feeding tubes directly into their stomach and small bowel.
+For long-term feeding needs, we can place feeding tubes directly into the stomach or small bowel.

 Minimally Invasive Interventional Radiology Procedures